 Caffeine is one of the safest and most effective supplements for runners.
 However, it does not work for everyone.
 Some runners tolerate caffeine well.
 Others find it causes side effects such as anxiety, GI upset, jitters, or palpitations.
 If you do supplement caffeine, it is most effective before a workout or during a long run/race.
 Many gels and sports drinks contain caffeine for easy supplementation during runs.
 Before a run, you can use coffee, tea, or a pre-workout supplement.
 However, if using pre-workout, check the ingredients to see what it contains.
 Many pre-workout supplements are multi-ingredient, and not all ingredients benefit runners.

 Other performance supplements, such as creatine, may or may not benefit runners.
 The overwhelming consensus from the research is that creatine is safe and highly effective for increasing muscle mass.
-For long-distance runners, the performance benefits are presently unclear, unless your goal is to increase muscle mass.
-(For more information on creatine for runners, reference this highly researched article.)
+For long-distance runners, the performance benefits are presently unclear unless your goal is to increase muscle mass.
+(For more information on creatine for runners, reference this article.)

 After completing several graduate-level classes in sports nutrition, the supplements I recommend are: